ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Then you select the GitHub repository you'd like to build documentation for, at which point the magic happens.

-Read the Docs:
+Read the Docs will:

-* Clones your repository
+* Clone your repository
-* Builds HTML, PDF, and ePub versions of your documentation from your ``master`` branch.
+* Build HTML, PDF, and ePub versions of your documentation from your ``master`` branch.
-* Indexes your documentation to allow full-text-search
+* Index your documentation to allow full-text-search
-* Creates Version objects from each *tag* and *branch* in your repository, allowing you to optionally host those as well
+* Create Version objects from each *tag* and *branch* in your repository, allowing you to optionally host those as well
-* Activates a webhook on your repository, so when you push code to any branch, your documentation is rebuilt
+* Activate a webhook on your repository, so when you push code to any branch, your documentation is rebuilt

 Now,
 whenever you commit new code or documentation to your repository,